CARE PACKAGE PROGRAM

 "I want to say thank you so much for the care packages all year round.
 It’s been a hard year for me and my son, your care packages give me hope to keep going and remind me that I am not alone."

 "I just wanted to tell you that I so needed this package today.
 Today I found out some really hard news."

 Care Package Outreach Program

-Beginning in 2018, the Care Package Program transitioned from a first-come, first-serve basis to a “subscription box” model – the woman signs up one time, and she receives a care package each month for the rest of the year.
-In 2018, we were able to deliver over 600 packages to 54 unique women across North America.
-In 2019, we delivered over 780 packages to 65 women.
+Beginning in 2018, the Care Package Program transitioned from a first-come, first-serve basis to a “subscription box” model – the individual signs up one time, and they receive a care package each month for the rest of the year.
+In 2018, we were able to deliver over 600 packages to 54 unique recipients across North America.
+In 2019, we delivered over 780 packages to 65 individuals.
 Each care package is assembled with self-care items and a brochure for The Avery Center's services.

 "Thank you so much!
 I wasn’t expecting to be moved so deeply, especially since I’ve been out of the life for so long.
 But I think there is always that little part on the inside that feels isolated and alone."

 "As someone who does a lot of caring for others, it’s hard to recognize when you need to be cared for or loved.
 I am so thankful...the care package couldn’t have come at a more needed time!"